colfio/colfio/README.md

   - `oninit` - initializes the component
   - `onmessage` - sends a message to all subscribed components
   - `update` - called during the game loop, updates the component state
-  - `draw` - called during the game loop, can use CanvasAPI to render stuff
   - `onFinished` - called whenever this component has finished its execution
 - if you want to add a new component to a game object, you have to call `addComponent` - it will add it to the queue of new components that will be added in the end of the loop
 - any component can be terminated via `finish()` function